Ray was a member of Science Olympiad, participates in science and health writing competitions, and studied at a sci-tech school.

 - All protozoans reproduce asexually by binary fission or multiple fission.

 - Protozoans are important food sources for microinvertebrates.
-Thus, the ecological role of protozoa in the transfer of bacterial and algal production to successive trophic levels is important.
+Thus, the ecological role of protozoa in transferring bacterial and algal production to successive trophic levels is important.

 Examples of Flagellates